 1. Soot & Creosote Build-Up

 If you burn wood, you will need to have your chimney’s flue inspected for the build-up of soot and creosote.
 Creosote is a tar-like, carbon-based substance that often accumulates on the interior walls or “lining” of chimney flues as the result of the inefficient combustion of materials in a fireplace or woodstove.
 As little as 1/8 of an inch of creosote build-up can hinder the proper flow of smoke and gases from your fireplace out the chimney.
-It’s a good idea to have your chimney inspected for creosote build-up at least once per year.
+Annual chimney inspection and cleaning are strongly recommended for homes that use wood-burning fireplaces.

 2. Crumbling Chase Joints